jannschu/datamatrix-rs/README.md

 - [ ] Tile (aka. module) placement encoding.
 - [ ] Tile (aka. module) placement decoding.

-After the above steps the library will be useable for full Data Matrix encoding and decoding (from an end user perspective).
+After the above steps the library will be useable for full DataMatrix encoding and decoding (from an end user perspective).
 No rendering or virtual detection will be there yet, but at least rendering is straightforward.